Habibullah525/Python-HomeWork-/README.md

 # Python-HomeWork-
-It is just for Python homework
+It is just for Python homework.